caltechlibrary/eprints2bags/README.md

 Archive comments are a feature of the [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) file format and not available with [tar](https://en.wikipedia.org/wiki/Tar_(computing)).

-Finally, the overall collection of EPrints records (whether the records are bagged and archived, or just bagged, or left as-is) will itself be put into one top-level bag in a ZIP archive.
-Thus, the default action is to create a ZIP archive of a bag whose data directory contains other ZIP archives of bags.
+Finally, the overall collection of EPrints records (whether the records are bagged and archived, or just bagged, or left as-is) can optionally be itself put into a bag and/or put in a ZIP archive.
 This behavior can be changed with the option `-e` (`/e` on Windows).
-Like -b, this option takes the possible values `none`, `bag`, and `bag-and-archive`.
-If `none` is used, a top-level bag is not created.
-If `bag` is used, the top-level bag is created but left without putting it into a single-file archive.
+Like `-b`, this option takes the possible values `none`, `bag`, and `bag-and-archive`.
+The default is `none`.
+If the value `bag` is used, a top-level bag containing the individual EPrints bags is created out of the output directory (the location given by the `-o` option); if the value `bag-and-archive` is used, the bag is also put into a single-file archive.
+(In other words, the result will be a ZIP archive of a bag whose data directory contains other ZIP archives of bags.)
+For safety, `eprints2bags` will refuse to do `bag` or `bag-and-archive` unless a separate output directory is given via the `-o` option; otherwise, this would restructure the current directory where `eprints2bags` is running &ndash; with potentially unexpected or even catastrophic results.
+(Imagine if the current directory were the user's home directory!)

 The use of separate options for the different stages provides some flexibility in choosing the final output.
 For example,